Ratatatang/OpenPokemon/ADDING POKEMON README.txt

 EvoPokemon is the name of the pokemon they evolve into

+GenderRatio is the percent of that pokemon that will be male. if you don't add a GenderRatio field, it will be 50 automatically

 Ok, now to adress moves.

 so inside moves, each key is the level they get those moves available. inside that key, you put a list of all the new moves they get at that lv, not by displayName, but by the id name in the movedex

-note I say new moves, as you don't need to also put previously learned moves or egg moves. just level up moves
+note I say new moves, as you don't need to also put previously learned moves or egg moves. just level up moves.